 Toilet water use can vary significantly.
 Older toilets can use 3.5, 5, or even up to 7 gallons of water with every flush.
 Federal plumbing standards now specify that new toilets can only use up to 1.6 gallons per flush (GPF), and there are high efficiency toilets that use up to 1.28 GPF.

 Replacing an older model toilet with a new low-flow (1.6 GPF) or high efficiency toilet (1.28 GPF) can greatly affect your household's total water usage.
+If purchasing a new toilet is not possible, you can retrofit an older toilet.

 Estimated Gallons Used